Chhavi9700225780/Arogya-Assistant/README.md

-# Arogya Wellness Orchestrator
+# Arogya Wellness Assistant

-**Arogya Wellness Orchestrator** is a full-stack, multi-agent health and wellness assistant.
+**Arogya Wellness Assistant** is a full-stack, multi-agent health and wellness assistant.
 The backend (Flask + LangChain + Google Gemini) coordinates specialized agents for symptoms, lifestyle, diet, and fitness, then synthesizes a **safe wellness plan**.
 The frontend (React + Vite) provides a guided experience for login, profile management, wellness queries, and follow-up questions.